NeethilaVineek/EmailOTPSystem/README.md

 The unit tests are located in the `EmailOTPSystem.Tests` project:

-- `EmailOTPSystem.Tests/EmailOTPModuleTests.cs`: Contains tests for OTP generation and verification.
+- `EmailOTPSystem.Tests/OTPEmailGeneration_Tests.cs`: Contains tests for validating Email Address and OTP generation.
-- `EmailOTPSystem.Tests/EmailHelperTests.cs`: Contains tests for email sending functionality.
+- `EmailOTPSystem.Tests/CheckOtp_Tests.cs`: Contains tests for OTP verification.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.